ToolJet/ToolJet/docs/docs/data-sources/bigquery.md

-Please refer [this](https://cloud.google.com/bigquery/docs/bigquery-web-ui) link to enable Big Query API in Google cloud console.
+Please refer [this](https://cloud.google.com/bigquery/docs/bigquery-web-ui) link to enable BigQuery API in Google cloud console.

 Create Service Account and key, then get your configs downloaded as json

-To add a new Big Query, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
-Select Big Query from the modal that pops up.
+To add a new BigQuery, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
+Select BigQuery from the modal that pops up.

-ToolJet requires the configs json downloaded from your account to connect to Big Query.
+ToolJet requires the configs json downloaded from your account to connect to BigQuery.
 Paste the json into the `Private key` field
 The json looks like :

  ```json